Using Advanced GD&T Techniques | Design for Inspection, Part 4

 Additionally, by using the convention “G<—->H”, the inspector will report the profile as if it was a single feature.

-Advanced GD&T Techniques | Understanding Profile of a Surface
+Understanding Profile of a Surface

-In reality, we rarely need to use Profile of a line, so let’s focus on the best way to handle Profile of a surface.
+In reality, we rarely need to use Profile of a Line, so let’s focus on the best way to handle Profile of a Surface.

-This note and basic radius dimension make it clear to the inspector what is required.
+Instead, let’s trust our tooling and just say: “AT THIS SECTION ONLY”.
+This note with a basic radius dimension makes it clear to the inspector what is required.

 Because it’s not practical to get more than one hit on this rib, measuring one cross-section is good enough to confirm it’s within the tolerance specification.